Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/15-post-link-recompile/DirectRecompileMakefile_Flow.md

 ## Phase 1: Compile AI Engine application and PL Kernels and Link the System

-In this lab, all the operations are completed within a terminal.
+In this lab, all the operations complete within a terminal.
 A Makefile contains all the operations for the phases of this lab.
 Open it in any editor or display it in the terminal using `more`, `less`, or `cat`.

-Phase 1 is completed in the following stages:
+Phase 1 completes in the following stages:

 1. `kernels`: Build the PL kernels.
 The output is a number of XO files, which are packaged RTL kernels.